Written by World of M.U.L.E. Guest Author: Karawane

 Subtrade is a rather faithful clone of M.U.L.E. for 16-bit home-computers.
 It was published in Europe by Boeder Software for the Commodore Amiga in 1993 and for MS-DOS in 1994.
 It has never been officially released overseas.
 Though, the DOS version was available at certain stores in the U.S. as a direct import.

 The game makes thorough use of the advanced graphical and sound capabilities of the Amiga and DOS system while still retaining much of M.U.L.E.‘s original look and feel.
 In this manner, Subtrade is different to the other contemporary clone Traders, as it more closely captures the spirit of the original.

 Insights from the development team

 There is not much known to me about the development.
 It is said that the developers were late to acquire the license for the original M.U.L.E., so they had to release Subtrade as an unlicensed clone.
-Rumor has it that the American launch was withheld due to anticipated legal issues as Subtrade is quite similar to M.U.L.E.
+Rumor has it that the American launch was withheld due to anticipated legal issues as Subtrade is too similar to M.U.L.E.
 Besides, there might have been a problem with the Amiga version for it fully utilises PAL resolution which could not be displayed on older NTSC Amigas.

 How to play this game today